-So the foregoing whimsical “Atheists Beware” verses were composed from a faith-based perspective that views all space/time manifestation as a play of Divine ONENESS; that “it is God who manifests …. as [both] the atheist and the believer.”
+So the foregoing whimsical “Atheists Beware” verses were composed from a faith-based perspective of Divine ONENESS; that “it is God who manifests …. as [both] the atheist and the believer.”

-The poem ironically reveals that in adamantly resisting “God” worldly atheists are unable to realize their ultimate divinity – that paradoxically they are what they resist; a realization that is egoically unthinkable, but transcendentally Knowable only by rare beings, like Ramakrishna.
+The poem ironically reveals that, in adamantly resisting “God”, worldly atheists are unable to realize their ultimate divinity – that paradoxically they are what they resist; a realization that is transcendentally Knowable only by rare beings, like Ramakrishna.

-Inspired by deep curiosity, reflection and thoughts about “God”,
+Inspired by deep curiosity, reflection and intuition about “God”,

-may we gradually insightfully and experientially discover our common inner Divine Source,
+may we gradually discover and experience our common inner Divine Source,

-Until ultimately our ego-minds melt and merge with THAT Divine Source: as
+Until ultimately our ego-minds melt and merge with THAT:

 Universal Spirit, Being, Awareness, Bliss;